LightAndLight/2d-visibility/exercise-1/index.md

 Symmetric visibility test with occlusion via line segment intersections.

+There is a player (a blue square), an occluding wall (a black quadrilateral), and a non-player character (a grey square).
+When the player and NPC can't see each other, the NPC is coloured grey.
+When the player and NPC *can* see each other, the NPC is coloured green.

+## Mechanics

 An occluder, such as a wall, consists of four lines forming a quadrilateral.
 To check whether an entity `a` can see entity `b`, a line segment is created starting at `a` and ending at `b`.